psecio/websecio/_posts/2012-10-12__Core-Concepts-Defense-in-Depth.md

   or static) be included along with each request?
 How fine grained should we get with our permissioning and should it be different for the frontend (view) than the backend?

-- **Thresholds**: Do we need to imlement any kind of thresholds for our users?
-If we're offering an API, do we want to throttle requests to prevent over consuption of resources by a single user?
+- **Thresholds**: Do we need to implement any kind of thresholds for our users?
+If we're offering an API, do we want to throttle requests to prevent over consumption of resources by a single user?
 How do we want to handle authentication failures?
 If they hit a certain number, do we block the requestor for a certain length of time?

 #### Summary

-As you wok through your application, there's always going to be things that pop up that might not fit into your current security model.
+As you work through your application, there's always going to be things that pop up that might not fit into your current security model.
 Thankfully, if you've followed the "interlocking pieces" philosophy that the "Defense in Depth" methodology promotes, it could be as simple as turning up a different kind of tool for that situation.
 Just remember to keep the complexity